This statement by Jesus has been misinterpreted due to mistranslations. Let's look at two popular versions:

-Jesus is teaching his disciples to teach
+Is Jesus teaching his disciples to teach?

 Jesus is speaking to his close disciples within a house in Capernaum.
 He is speaking to them about taking on the task that he has taken on - teaching people to come to know and love the Supreme Being.

 Such a task consists of accepting those who seek the truth.
 Of enduring them.
 Of sustaining them.
 Of taking others upon oneself.
 This is the process of loving and guiding someone.